Keeping the Story Going: Honoring Investigative Reporter Jeff German

 German’s death shook the journalism world.
 In the days and weeks following his death, reporters from across the U.S. stepped up to help German’s colleagues at the Las Vegas Review-Journal finish his stories.
 Johnson said it was an “immediate yes” for her to complete his investigation of the Ponzi scheme.

 The mastermind behind the scheme was a Las Vegas lawyer named Matt Beasley.
 He was up to his eyeballs in gambling debt and looking for relief.
-So, he pitched an idea to his friend Jeffrey Judd, a member of the Church of Latter-day Saints.
+So, he pitched an idea to his friend Jeffrey Judd, a member of The Church of Jesus Christ of Latter-day Saints.
 The idea was that investors would loan money to slip-and-fall victims awaiting their settlement money.
 It was sold as a risk-free opportunity to earn annual returns of 50% on the settlement funds.
 Ultimately, more than 900 members of the church lost $500 million to the scheme.
 Beasley was indicted in 2023 on five counts of wire fraud and three counts of money laundering.
 His trial began in February 2024.

 In many respects, the work of journalists and fraud examiners share similar characteristics.
 Both professions are concerned with ethics and investigating wrongdoing.
 As Johnson told attendees, journalism is about shining a light into dark corners.